ComplexNetTSP/Power_grids/README.md

 There are two folders that contains the CSV data :

-- Countries
+- * Countries *
-- Continents
+- * Continents *

-As their names suggest, *italic* Countries *italic* contains the data for different countries and Continents the data for different continents.
+As their names suggest, * Countries * contains the data for different countries and * Continents * the data for different continents.
 The architecture is the same for both folders.
-For each country/continent, their are 4 subfolders :
+For each country/continent, there are 4 subfolders :

-- Nodes : contains the raw nodes data
+- * Nodes * : contains the raw nodes data
-- Edges : contains the raw edges data
+- * Edges * : contains the raw edges data
-- gml : contains the graphs in gml format
+- * graphml * : contains the graphs in graphml format
-- PNG : contains images of the graphs (Blue nodes : stations, red nodes : generators, white nodes : joints)
+- * PNG * : contains images of the graphs (Blue nodes : stations, red nodes : generators, white nodes : joints)

 In the folders Nodes and Edges there are two kinds of files :

 - Highvoltage CSV file : contains raw data of the highvoltage network.
-This does NOT contain information on generators
 - Heuristic CSV file : contains raw data of the whole networks.
-This contains information on generators.
-Be carefull, as it name suggests, these data come from heuristic algorithms that tries to make sense out of incomplete Openstreet data.
-The networks obtain should therefore be treated as approximation of the true networks.
+As its name suggests, these data come from heuristic algorithms that try to make sense out of incomplete OpenStreetMap data.
+The networks obtained should therefore be treated as approximations of the true networks.

-Therefore, there are two kinds of graphs in the gml and PNG folders : highvoltage networks and Heuristic networks.
+Therefore, there are two kinds of graphs in the * graphml * and * PNG * folders : highvoltage networks and heuristic networks.

 ## Nodes CSV file format

 Each row contains information relative to a single node.
 Fields are separated by the character '#'.
 The fields are the following :

-- "v_id": Node identifier (type: integer)
+- * v_id *: Node identifier (type: integer)
 - "lon": Node longitude (type: float)
 - "lat": Node latitude (type: float)
 - "typ": Node type (type: string) (example:'generator', 'substation'...)